BlogDestinations10 Things to Know Before Hiking the Camino de Santiago After 50 in 2026

 2. Age Is an Asset

 Walking the Camino after 50 can actually be an advantage.
-You bring with you a lifetime of resilience, patience, and perspective.
-Younger walkers may rush to cover distance, but those in their 50s, 60s, and beyond often savor the experience more deeply - pausing in quiet chapels, lingering in village squares, or enjoying the sunrise with gratitude.
+Older pilgrims bring a lifetime of resilience, patience, and perspective.
+Younger walkers may rush to cover distance, but those in their 50s, 60s, and beyond often savor the experience of walking the Camino more deeply.
+With patience comes the time to pause in quiet chapels, linger in village squares, or enjoying a sunset.
+In fact, we think the Camino makes the Top 10 walking tours for travellers 50+.

-3. You Don’t Have to Walk It All at Once
+3. You Don’t Have to Walk the Camino All at Once

-The Camino can span hundreds of kilometers, but there’s no rule that says you must walk it in one continuous journey.
-Many walkers after 50 choose a sectional Camino, completing it over several trips.
-For instance, walking just the last 100km from Sarria to Santiago is enough to earn the official Compostela certificate, and it still captures the essence of the pilgrimage.
+The Camino can span hundreds or even thousands of kilometers.
+But there’s no rule that says you must walk it in one continuous journey.
+Many walkers after 50 choose to walk the Camino in sections, completing it over several trips.
+A popular option is the self-guided last 100 km Camino Frances from Sarria to Santiago.
+Walking from Sarria is enough to earn the official Compostela certificate, and it still captures the essence of the pilgrimage.

 4. Physical Preparation Matters.
 But It’s Achievable

-The Camino is not a race; it’s a walk.
-Still, preparing your body helps immensely.
-Regular walks at home, gradually increasing distance and carrying a light pack, build stamina.
+When you choose to walk the Camino be certain that this is not a race.
+There are no medals for going fastest, and the truth is most pilgrims find it's more satisfying to slowly walk the Camino, enjoying longer breaks and exploring the villages you pass through.
+While you may go slower, it's still a tough journey walking the Camino de Santiago, so preparing your body helps immensely.
+Regular walks at home, gradually increasing distance and carrying a light pack will build stamina.
 Trekking poles can ease strain on knees and hips.
 Most importantly, listen to your body and embrace the Camino’s slower rhythm.
+Check out this guide on how to prepare to walk the Camino de Santiago.

 5. The Camino Is About More Than Walking

-Yes, you’ll walk each day, but the Camino is also about connection with history, culture, and other pilgrims.
-Along the way you’ll share stories over café con leche, explore medieval towns, and encounter art and architecture dating back centuries.
-Walking the Camino after 50 often brings a special openness to these moments, enriching the journey far beyond the miles walked.
+Most pilgrims walk the Camino every day.
+While walking is what you do, the Camino is also about connection with history, culture, and other pilgrims.
+So don't be surprised to find that you are sharing stories over café con leche, explore medieval towns, and exploring art and architecture dating back centuries.
+Walking the Camino, brings a special openness to these moments, enriching the journey far beyond the miles walked.
+For more on the history and culture you’ll encounter, see our Camino Francés route guide.

 6. Comfort and Support Options Exist